zauni/pngmin/README.md

 });
 ```

-In this example the `image.png` will be copied to `dest` folder and gets optimized and will not be renamed!
+In this example `image.png` gets overwritten by the optimized version, so use force option carefully!

 ```js
 grunt.initConfig({